 Every Bathroom Doesn’t Need a Bathtub

 If you’re thinking of getting rid of the bathtub in the master bedroom, or even secondary bathroom, just make sure you keep one bathtub somewhere in the house.
-If you have a giant master bathroom soaking tub, keep two bathtubs.
+If you have a giant master bathroom soaking tub, keep two bathtubs, and make sure to get nice furniture for the room, See more here for further information.
 One that’s normal size for kids baths and the soaking tub.
 Ideally, keep the bathtub in the bathroom that would be nearest the kids bedrooms, but as long as you have one somewhere, that’s better than none.
 Every bathroom doesn’t need a bathtub.

 Plan to Live in Your Home Forever?